liamodwyer/blog/_posts/2023-05-17-unforgettable-fire.md

 #### Pride (In The Name Of Love)

 It's all about the drumming.
-The way it pushes into every chorus like a train.
+The way it pushes into every "in the naaame" like a train.
 This is clearly 'Big' U2.
 Not my favourite type of U2, and particularly on this album I prefer the songs that are less sure of what they are, less quick to declare themselves.
 But you can't deny its power, from that three note opening.
 It is a bit hard to hear the song properly, it feels like trying to see a table for the first time.
 God I'm talking shite.

 7.5/10